rootisgod/rootisgod/content/posts/2022/2022-01-08-Creating-Workers-In-Octopus-Deploy-Using-KIND.md

 draft: true
 ---

 Nice title, eh?
 This post will discuss how to setup Octopus Deploy with Worker agents created from a KIND Kubernetes cluster running on a Linux box setup as an Octopus Listening Tentacle.
-Simple, eh?
-So, the reason for doing this is to try and cram as much possible into a single machine.
+Simple.
+The reason for doing this is to try and cram as much possible into a single machine.
 With a single Linux host we can have many worker agents instead of a multiple Linux hosts for each one, and that means many different projects can 'reuse' that one machine.

 ### Octopus Deploy
 Let me just start by saying that i've used Octopus Deploy for many years and always loved it for deploying software to different environments.
 But, recently, they have started to really get to a place where I think it can handle almost any situation and I would recommend it as a one-stop shop for doing many different tasks.
 It can likely replace Rundeck and Jenkins, and do so in a more efficient, and importantly, visible way, than almost anything else I have seen.
 Teams can work together with confidence and that is a large driver in why I think it is so valuable.
 If you can afford it!